timmoorhouse/mega65-forth/README.md

 There'll be lots more to do after that.

 # STATUS

+Note that some of these are implemented in Forth and the bootstrap process is not yet automated.

 Wordset | Implemented | Not (Yet?)
 Implemented
 -- | -- | --